markschl/uvsnake/config/README.md

 primers:
   forward:
     # this is a list with one or several primers (depending on what you have in the run)
-    - ITS3-KYO2: GGGATGAAGAACGYAGYRAA
-    - fITS7: GTGARTCATCGAATCTTTG
-  reverse:
-    - ITS4:
+    - fwd_primer1: SEQUENCE1
     # Instead or in addition to using degenerate primers, there can also
     # be a mix of different oligos, which all start at the same position
     # in the locus
-        AATCCTCCGCTTATTGATATGC,
-        AATCCTCCGCTGAWTAATATGC
+    - fwd_primer2: SEQUENCE2, SEQUENCE3
+  reverse:
+    - rev_primer1: SEQUENCE4
      # (optional) list of primer combinations
      # (if not supplied, all combinations are used)
      # Every combination will obtain its own results directory